Laurel, Mississippi: In popular culture

 In Tennessee Williams' play A Streetcar Named Desire, fictional Laurel native Blanche DuBois is known here as a "woman of loose morals", who after the loss of her family estate "Belle Reve", frequents the Hotel Flamingo as told to Stanley by the merchant Kiefaber.
 In an argument, Blanche tells Harold Mitchell she has brought many victims into her web, and calls the hotel the Tarantula Arms rather than the Hotel Flamingo.

 Mississippi-born singer-songwriter Steve Forbert released the song "Goin' Down To Laurel" as the first track on his 1978 debut album Alive on Arrival.

+Laurel is the setting for most of the renovation projects featured on Home Town.